Reykjavik On a Budget

 One of the most famous places to visit in Iceland is the Blue Lagoon.
 It is a Geothermal Spa that is located between the city of Reykjavik and Keflavik Airport.
-It's about a 45 minute drive from the city's downtown, and once you're there, you'll find plenty of parking.
+It's about a 45-minute drive from the city's downtown, and once you're there, you'll find plenty of parking.
 In addition to this famous destination, there are other hotsprings in Iceland that are worth visiting and less crowded.

 If you're on a particularly tight budget, then you can grab some ready made food at a 10-11.
 This is a convenience store chain that has sandwiches, wraps, and tacos.
 Even more affordable is the low cost supermarket chain of Bonus.
 Fish shops are also a great option if you're prepared to cook it yourself.

 Most residents of the city prefer to drive around town, but as a tourist, a vehicle is not necessary.
 If you hope to travel outside of the city, such as to the South Coast of Iceland, it is recommended that you have a vehicle.
 There is a decent amount of parking available around town and you'll find large parking lots by the harbour and in front of the flea market.